How children and teenagers might feel about a new baby

 - jealous because they have to share your attention with the new baby

-- annoyed and resentful at the new baby’s crying and disrupted sleep, and the impact of the baby on your family’s routines – for example, having to do extra chores or wait to go to sporting or social activities
+- annoyed and resentful because the new baby cries a lot, disrupts their sleep, or affects your family’s routines – for example, they might have to do extra chores or wait to go to sporting or social activities

 - embarrassed if they’re the only ones among their friends with a newborn sibling, especially if they’re teenagers.